IT Support for Municipalities Canada: Cybersecurity & Public-Sector Ops

 Can Fusion Computing work alongside our existing internal IT staff?

 This is the co-managed IT model and it is one of Fusion’s core offerings.
 Your internal IT person handles the day-to-day they are comfortable with.
 Fusion Computing layers in monitoring, security, after-hours coverage, and senior escalation paths.
-Your internal staff get leverage.
+Your internal staff get use.
 You get breadth and depth you could not otherwise afford at headcount.

 What happens if we get hit with ransomware?